suluke/monobo/README.md

 To get started as quickly as possible, simply include the `cli_args.h` header.
 `cli_args` should provide you with all the functionality you need to get started.
 If you find out later that you want to alter some of `cli_args`' default behavior the lib's design makes this as easy as possible.
-The declarative nature of how options are defined allows allows them to be treated completely independently from the parsing process.
+The declarative nature of how options are defined allows them to be treated completely independently from the parsing process.
-The parser allows for a high degree of customization and can even be switched out entirely.
+The parser offers a high degree of customizability and can even be switched out entirely.

 ## Goals
 * Declarative command line definition